-If a student changes the program or seeks additional degree/certificate after completion of one program, the attempted credits and CGPA will be is counted from the beginning of his/her enrollment at the College toward new program.
-The credits from the identical course in previous program can be fully credited toward the completion of a program so the student will have adjusted amount of financial aid for new program support.
+If a student changes the program or seeks additional degree/certificate after completion of one program, the attempted credits and CGPA will be counted from the beginning of his/her enrollment at the College toward the new program.
+The credits from the identical course in the previous program can be fully credited toward the completion of a program so the student will have an adjusted amount of financial aid for new program support.

 - From Other Institutions

 Transfer credits may be awarded for courses taken from previous institutions which are nationally or regionally accredited or equivalent.
-College transfer credits are recognized up to 50% of the graduation requirement, all of which completed with a grade of C or better, and must coincide with the College’s course description and outline.
+College transfer credits are recognized up to 50% of the graduation requirement, all of which must completed with a grade of C or better, and must coincide with the College’s course description and outline.

-Once the credits from other institutions are transferred, the normal length and maximum time frame might be diminished based on amount of the credit transfer so the student will receive adjusted amount of federal financial aid.
+Once the credits from other institutions are transferred, the normal length and maximum time frame might be diminished based on amount of credit transfer so the student will receive an adjusted amount of federal financial aid.
 The grade ‘T’ is awarded to all transferred courses and is not counted toward qualitative standard measured by CGPA but is counted as earned credits/hours.

 To earn a diploma/certificate upon successful completion of the course at Columbia College: